ashrafghiye/ALTEGRAD2020/README.md

 * `paper_embeddings_64.csv`: Doc2Vec embeddings of each paper.
 * `Text.json`: pre-processed texts for each abstract.

+## Install the requirements

+>  `pip install -U -r requirements.txt`

-# Features
+## Generate Features

 We have extracted some new features and created a new weighted graph of collaboration.
 To get all of these features into `features` folder you can run the script `feature_generators.sh` which extract the hand-crafted features explained in the report.

-# Model
+> `chmod +x feature_generators.sh`
+> `./feature_generators.sh`
+>

+## Training

 After you have run the previous two scripts, you can run `model.py` to train the model and see some benchmarks scores.
+For more details about the model and other benchmarks refer to `final_report.pdf`.

+## Run a test

-After that an inference step is made by running `inference.py` which generates a `.csv` prediction for all the authors in the testing set.
+After training the model we can run an inference step is made by running `inference.py` which generates a `.csv` prediction for all the authors in the testing set.